20 min read

 • being realistic about the complexity of the estate

-• and making sure the executor knows where the Will and key records are kept
+• making sure the executor knows where the original Will is stored and how to obtain it quickly

 An executor does not need to know everything today.
 They need to be the sort of person who can deal with the job when it arrives.